iconengineering/lyons-stormwater-masterplan/docs/alternative-analysis.md

 6.4 Alternative Categories
 --------------------------

-For each outfall system, multiple alternatives were evaluated in the initial screening process including:

--   Improve storm drain infrastructure to convey minor storm runoff

--   Improve storm drain infrastructure to the initial storm, and provide detention facilities to reduce infrastructure costs where applicable

--   Improve storm drain infrastructure to the major storm runoff.

--   Improve storm drain infrastructure to the major storm, and provide detention facilities to reduce infrastructure costs where applicable
+For the purpose of this study, alternatives were generally developed to mitigate the flooding hazards identified in Section 5.0.
+Specific details related to individual alternatives follow in subsequent report sections.

 6.5 Alternative Hydraulics
 --------------------------

-Each alternative was modeled using SWMM to determine the pipe sizes necessary to meet the desired alternative criteria.
+Alternatives were modeled using EPA SWMM to determine the size of the structures necessary to convey the design flow.
 The reduction in flooding potential throughout the basin was evaluated for the minor and major design storm frequencies using FLO-2D.

 6.6 Alternative Costs
 ---------------------